atreistm/MboxDownloader/README.md

    eraseexisting=True

    This example will erase all exising mbox files in C:\ARCHIVES\directory-kerby and then  download all of the mbox files from the Apache Kerby project into C:\ARCHIVES\directory-kerby.

+  # Known Issues
+  There is no error handling for network failures.